babu-thomas/ds-algos/README.md

 	- To check if a substring is unique or not, we insert its characters into a set.
 The set in the worst case can contain all characters of input alphabet.
 Thus, space complexity is O(S), where `S` is size of input alphabet.
+	- Sliding window approach
 		- In naive approach we are checking the whole substring for uniqueness again when adding a single character.
 		This is unnecessary.
 If a substring from index `i` to `j` is already unique then we only need to check if character at index `j + 1` is already present in the substring for checking uniqueness of substring from index `i` to `j + 1`
-	- This approach is called the sliding window approach.
-We maintain two indices to `start` and `end` of substring.
+		- We maintain two indices to `start` and `end` of substring.
 We try to extend the substring by incrementing `end`.
 If the new character is already present in the substring, we increment the `start` index and try again.
 At every step the substring in the window, between `start` and `end` is a non repeating substring.
 		- In the worst case we access every character twice, first as `start` and then as `end`.
 Thus, time complexity is O(N).
 Space complexity is O(S) as before because we still need to insert characters of the current substring into a set, which in the worst case will contain all characters of the input alphabet (of size S).
 		- The sliding window approach can be further optimized.
 We can store the indices where the characters are found.
 		Then when adding a new character to the substring, if it is already present, we can make use of the stored index to skip the previous occurrence, instead of just incrementing `start` by 1.